pastynko/IpCamera/README.md

 ```

-To re-enable use the same command with INFO instead of WARN.
+To re-enable just use the same command with INFO instead of WARN.

 To filter out the events do the following: